 - Lace up those hiking boots and head out for a winter nature walk.
 We love the views from Mt.
 Tabor at this time of year!
 You can also take part in one of the regular guided nature walks at Tryon Creek, geared toward kids.

 - Martin Luther King, Jr. weekend of service is a great time to give back together as a family—but you don’t need to limit your volunteering efforts to that weekend.
-There are a number of environmental clean-up opportunities that welcome kids.
+There are a number of great opportunities that welcome kids.
 We’ve put them together here.

 - Have you ever walked on water?
 Well, winter is your chance to do just that at Mirror Lake.
 The three-mile loop is the perfect snowshoeing adventure spot, and it’s close enough to Government Camp that you can grab a hot chocolate on your way out.